degecko/prevue/README.md

 - Clone this repo or download a zip of it and unzip it on your machine
 - Go to chrome://extensions in your browser
 - Click "Load unpacked"
-- Choose the "src" folder and click OK
+- Choose the "src" folder and confirm

 You might want to disable the official extension while you're using the unpacked version, otherwise they will both work in parallel and will result in strange behavior.